barbazul/1kfa/mod_guide_gm.md

 tingling sensation up the nerves of the wearer's legs.

-The player that writes on the card should already know that item cards incur encumberance penalties so it will be up to them to justify what they wrote.
+The player that writes on the card should already know that item cards incur encumbrance penalties so it will be up to them to justify what they wrote.

 This doesn't mean that every described fictional object reduces a